LinkWellNodes/Documentation/docs/knowledgebase/FAQ.md

 ---

-Please see below for our FAQs:
+Please see the below FAQs for answers to questions that are commonly asked in Chainlink's Discord server:

-- [Chainlink Users FAQ](/knowledgebase/faq/Chainlink-Users) - for those looking to integrate Chainlink into their project
+- [Chainlink Users FAQ](/knowledgebase/faq/Chainlink-Users) (for those looking to retrieve data using Chainlink in their project)

-- [Chainlink Oracle Operator FAQ](/knowledgebase/faq/Chainlink-Operators) - for those running their own Chainlink node
+- [Chainlink Oracle Operator FAQ](/knowledgebase/faq/Chainlink-Operators) (for those running their own Chainlink oracle node)